Roshni0000/CareerSync/README.md

 # CareerSync - The Anti-Exhaustion Job Engine
 Tired of endless job hunting? **CareerSync** is an AI-powered hub that aggregates personalized jobs, internships, and hackathons into one feed.
 Just upload your baseline resume, and our AI instantly auto-tailors your CV and SOP for each specific role.
-Built Python, Gemini AI, FastAPI, BeautifulSoup, Tailwind CSS, web-scraping pipelines, and intelligent recommendation engines, to automate search and completely end application fatigue.
+Built using Python, Gemini AI, FastAPI, BeautifulSoup, Tailwind CSS, web-scraping pipelines, and intelligent recommendation engines, to automate search and completely end application fatigue.

 **🚀Live Demo: Try CareerSync.ai Here!** https://careersync-ai-g27x.onrender.com